sbaum95/sbaum95.github.io/_pages/about.md

 I am a PhD candidate in Population Health Sciences at Harvard University, working at the intersection of health economics and infectious disease epidemiology.

 I study patient and provider decision making with the aim of improving the quality of health care in the US and around the world.
 Specifically, I am interested in how information affects health care decision making, and how those decisions interact with health systems to shape patient outcomes and inferences about population health.
-My research combines quasi-experimental causal inference methods with infectious disease modeling to estimate policy impacts and their broader consequences for population health.
+I combine quasi-experimental causal inference methods with infectious disease modeling to estimate policy impacts and their broader consequences for population health.

 My research has been funded by 2026 social policy award from the Horowitz Foundation, and I am affiliated with the Center for Communicable Disease Dynamics and the Institute for Quantitative Social Science.